Syllabus for HPS-200

 Please note: (1) Rewriting or resubmitting assignments is not permitted; (2) no assignments may be submitted after the last day of the course without an approved extension; and (3) extension requests must be approved by the mentor and submitted by the student to the Registrar's Office prior to the last day of the course.

 You are required to participate in 12 graded discussion forums.
-The forums are on a variety of topics associated with the course modules.
-There is also an ungraded but required introduction forum in module 1.
+The discussion forums are on a variety of topics associated with the course modules.
+There is also an ungraded but required Introductions Forum in Module 1.

 Located within the Evaluation Rubrics section of the course website is the online discussion forum rubric used to aid in the grading of all online discussion assignments.